La Ola Amarilla: La Fiebre Amarilla

 In March 2012 NJPW trainee Kyosuke Mikami travelled to Mexico for an extended learning excursion.
 He adopted the masked ring persona "Namajague", a name and mask inspired by the imagery of the Japanese folk demon Namahage.
 While Mikami had worked primarily as a "face" (wrestling term for someone who portrays the good guy) he was given a "heel" or rudo character and teamed up with Okumura, collectively known as La Fiebre Amarilla ("the Yellow Fever").
 He made his debut as Namajage on February 2, 2012 teaming with Okumura and Misterioso, Jr., defeating the team of Black Warrior, El Sagrado and Sangre Azteca.
 In September 2012 La Fiebre Amarilla unsuccessfully challenged for the CMLL Arena Coliseo Tag Team Championship as defending champions Fuego and Stuka, Jr. were victorious.
 Only weeks later Namajague was part of CMLL's largest annual show asrthey celebrated the 79th Anniversary of CMLL as he teamed up with Okumura and Taichi, as La Ola Amarilla, La Ola was defeated by three of CMLL's top tecnicos, Ángel de Oro, La Sombra and Titán.
 In the months following the Anniversary show Namajague and Okumura developed a long running storyline with Stuka, Jr. and Rey Cometa that evolved into the main event of the 2013 Homenaje a Dos Leyendas show contested under Luchas de Apuestas rules where Namajague and Stuka, Jr. both risked their masks and Okumura and Rey Cometa would risk their hair on the outcome of the match.
 On March 3, 2013, Namajague and Okumura defeated Fuego and Stuka, Jr. to win the CMLL Arena Coliseo Tag Team Championship, Mikami's first professional wrestling championship.
 On March 15, 2013 Okumura and Namajague were defeated by Stuka, Jr. and Rey Cometa in the main event of the 2013 Homenaje a Dos Leyendas show, forcing Okumura to have all his hair shaved off and Namajague was unmasked and had to reveal his real name, Kyosuke Mikami, as per lucha libre traditions.
 Mikami returned to New Japan in January 2014 and was replaced in La Fiebre Amarilla by another masked Japanese rookie, Kamaitachi.
 On July 13, 2014 Kamaitachi and Okumura challenged for the CMLL Arena Coliseo Tag Team Championship, but were defeated by champions Delta and Guerrero Maya, Jr. On January 24, 2016, Kamaitachi during Fantastica Mania 2016, won The CMLL World Lightweight Championship defeating Dragon Lee.
 During Fantastica Mania, it was announced that Young Lions Sho Tanaka and Yohei Komatsu would be heading to CMLL for their excursions joining the group and they would have been known there as "Raijin" and "Fujin" respectively, named after The Gods of Thunder and Wind.

+Okumura proceeded to team with Kawato-san in 2018 to 2020, Yota in 2022 & 2023, Yutani since 2025 and Shoma Kato since 2026.
+It is unknown if these are officially considered extensions of La Ola Amarilla.